 How did the idea for the store come about?

 My mum and I joked for years about opening a larger shoe store.
-When I was in year 8, viagra I struggled to find shoes for myself, as most of the larger sized shoes catered for ladies of a much older demographic and not teenagers.
-What started as something to do and entertain myself manifested into a business plan, supplier lists and then a meeting with the financial advisory and accountant to see how we could get it to happen.
+When I was in year 8, I struggled to find shoes for myself, as most of the larger-sized shoes catered for ladies of a much older demographic and not teenagers.
+What started as something to do and entertain me manifested into a business plan, supplier lists, and then a meeting with the financial advisory and accountant to see how we could get it to happen.

 What was the biggest challenge you faced while starting out?

 On a personal level, I had to quickly learn to juggle and manage a home-based business so that it did not impact my young family.
 It is all too tempting to duck into the office and then I find myself lost in work an hour later when the boys are with me.
 On the business level, it was hard to get people to see that we were a serious business, lots of international suppliers had no interest in supplying Australia as they did not see it as a market for them (many still do not export to Australia at all).